arbarno/DNA-methylation/README.md

 Convert the methylation calls into a more interpretable format (e.g., BED or BEDGraph) for downstream analysis.
 Perform differential methylation analysis, if applicable, to compare methylation patterns between different samples or conditions.

-This pipeline was used to assemble the reference genome and analyze the methylation for the purposes of the study analyzed further here: https://github.com/arbarno/epibac_heritome
+This pipeline was used to assemble the reference genome for methylation analysis used in this study: https://github.com/arbarno/epibac_heritome